Datasets

 { "fullpath": "image*.png" }

-# Querying datasets using tags
+# Querying Datasets using tags

 Once a dataset has been tagged using YAML files, you can use the key:value syntax within the query box to search for those labels.